-As medical technologies continue to advance, physicians need equally advanced tools to communicate, manage data, and deliver the best possible patient care.
+As medical technologies continue to advance, doctors need equally advanced tools to communicate, manage data and deliver the best possible patient care.

 “The future is going to be amazing technology-wise,” Henderson says.
 “Mayo Clinic is just touching the surface of what’s possible.
 In terms of trying to be more efficient and providing the best care, the apps we’ve written have definitely given us a vision of where we can go in the future.”

-- Synthesis Mobile on iPhone and iPad gives physicians access to medical resources from hundreds of internal systems, from EMRs to billing data.
+- Synthesis Mobile on iPhone and iPad gives doctors access to medical resources from hundreds of internal systems, from EMRs to billing data.